jbmiller10/CaptionFusionator/README.md

 # CaptionFusionator

 This project is intended to provide a modular framework for using an ensemble of image-to-text models and then synthesizing them together into a single caption using a downstream LLM.
 The intention is to create more accurate, valid, and descriptive captions than a single model is able to provide.
-This can be useful for fine-tuning generative AI models such as stable diffusion.
+This can be useful for speeding up the creation of datasets that can then be used for fine-tuning generative AI models such as stable diffusion.

 As it stands, default values assume the user has a Nvidia GPU with at least 24GB of VRAM.